-Students who are placed on the social probation list will be restricted from special privileges, driving to school, and participating in extracurricular activities until their names are removed.
+Students who are placed on the social probation list will be restricted from special privileges and participating in extracurricular activities until their names are removed.

 All students on the social probation list will report to the office during school functions (Examples: pep rallies, assemblies, etc).